 Young Earth Creationists claim that the Sun and Stars were first "created" about 6,000 years ago on the 4th Day of Genesis, a claim that runs counter to empirical observations and the Biblical text.
 In fact, the word "create" is nowhere in the above passage.
 The word used is "made" and comes from a different Hebrew word with a different meaning.
 Of course, the YECs argue that the words are interchangeable, but they are wrong.
 The word "made" is correct and its meaning is precisely true.
 The days of Genesis describe a Divine restructuring of a previously existing heaven and Earth made through a process the Greek Scriptures define as katabole (Catabolism).

 The constant of the speed of light and observations of our universe suggest that the stars we see up in the sky are old, very old - much older than just 6,000 years.
 Therefore, in order to defend their Young Earth Creationist doctrine against this widely accepted observation, Young Earth Creationists have proposed every counter-argument imaginable.
 These arguments range from changes in the speed of light, to time-dilation, to God deliberately making everything appear old just to trick all the "evil evolutionists" into believing the "lies of science" and receiving damnation for their unbelief.
-(Of course, that latter explanation would also make God a liar and a deceiver, but they never think that one through.)
+Of course, that latter explanation would also make God a liar and a deceiver, but they never think that one through.

-In Gap Theory Old Earth Creationism we postulate that there was a previous world on the ancient Earth long, long before the world of Adam.
-Of course, such an ancient world had to have a Sun, a moon and stars shining up in the sky from ancient times.
+In the Genesis Gap Doctrine of Old Earth Creationism, we postulate that there was a previous world on the ancient Earth long, long before the world of Adam.
+Of course, such an ancient world had to have a Sun, a Moon and Stars shining up in the sky from ancient times.
 The Bible says there was a heaven "of old" (2 Peter 3:5-7), so the stars of that heaven had to exist before the seven days of Genesis, otherwise why the requirement for the sun and stars to be regenerated ("made") on the 4th Day?
 Of course, if we accept that the Lord God "made" the present sun, moon and stars from the remnants of the heavenly bodies that were previously here, then there is an element of truth to the argument that what we now see in the sky is not really as old as scientific theory would have us believe.
 The scientific observations are based on the assumption of an uninterrupted continuity of all things since the beginning of time.
 The Bible, however, tells the reader there was indeed an interruption in that continuity.
 Does this make God a liar?
 No, not when He directly tells you in his Word that an interruption of continuity occurred.
 You make God's Word a lie when you refuse to accept the full truth of the matter.

 Scientific theory tells us that that when we look up into the sky at any distant star, we are in effect looking backwards into historical time.
 What you see when you look at a star one million light years away is what that star looked like 1 million years ago in time.
 In reality, that star may no longer be there.
 It could have exploded 500,000 years ago and you would not see that from Earth for another 500,000 years from today.
 Light travels at a velocity of 299,792,458 m/s and the distances between the Earth and the stars is measured in light-years.